Skip to main content

 Safety

-Correctly selected and set bindings release when they should and stay locked when they shouldn’t.
+Correctly selected and set bindings release when they should and stay locked when needed.

 Image of Performance